© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wansford Bridge See also CAMBRIDGESHIRE 136 is a scheduled monument protected by Historic England under reference 1006835.
 View the official record →

-Wansford Bridge is a stone bridge crossing the River Nene in Huntingdonshire, constructed in the medieval period and substantially rebuilt in the eighteenth century.
+Wansford Bridge is a stone bridge crossing the River Nene in Huntingdonshire, Cambridgeshire, built in the early seventeenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006835.

 Wansford Bridge See also CAMBRIDGESHIRE 136 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006835.